 Support continues after you graduate.
 We maintain regular communication with our graduates and aim to keep them informed of employment opportunities relevant to their career plans and ambitions.
 Where graduates desire it, we maintain a database of their current status as information for prospective employers.

-The minimum requirement for applicants is a 2.2 Honours grade in a primary degree without a significant management or marketing component (as adjudicated by the Programme Director, but normally less than 30 ECTS credits).
+The minimum requirement for applicants is a 2H2 Honours Degree without a significant management or marketing component (as adjudicated by the Programme Director, but normally less than 30 ECTS credits).

 Consideration may be given to applicants who do not meet the above criteria but who have sufficient relevant professional experience, subject to approval by the School of Business.

 As places are limited, all eligible candidates are not guaranteed a place on the programme.
 Participants will be selected on the basis of the information supplied in their application.

 All students are required to complete a supplementary form as part of the application procedure: CKL22 2015 MSc Management & Marketing